 The KEY Program utilizes the circle process, a restorative justice practice, which invites students to process their feelings, experiences, and circumstances in a designated, consistent safe space.
 The program addresses trauma of all kinds, specifically gun violence, and intentionally builds students’ toolbox of mindfulness, healthy coping skills, and opportunities to flourish by tapping into students’ strengths.

-The KEY Program has been at Walter H. Dyett High School for the Performing Arts since 2018 and at Daniel Hale Williams Preparatory School of Medicine since 2020.
-In addition to weekly programming, KEY builds up leadership and community engagement in students through hosting student-led events, such as a community art show and community giveback projects, and increasing their understanding and knowledge of their identity & community using an original curriculum.
+The KEY Program has been at Walter H. Dyett High School for the Performing Arts since 2018, at Daniel Hale Williams Preparatory School of Medicine since 2020, and at Bronzeville Scholastic Institute since 2021.
+In addition to weekly programming, KEY builds up leadership and community engagement in students through a community giveback project that is entirely designed and implemented by students.
+Using our original KEY curriculum, a restorative space invites students to increase their understanding and knowledge of their identity & community and the interconnected between the two.

-The KEY Program will continue to provide regular circles as well as mentoring and tangible care for our youth in Bronzeville in the 2021-2022 school year.
+The KEY Program continues to provide regular circles during the school week and monthly at our office as well as mentoring and tangible care for our youth in Bronzeville.

 “KEY allowed me to really look inside myself and think about others' situations compared to mine.
 It also made me think about the type of person I’ll become…” (Audrey, 9th Grade)